WuStangDan/RoboND-P04-Follow-Me/README.md

 ### Performance on Simulator
 When operating on the simulator, the model is able to pick up the hero from a reasonable distance, and once it closes in never lose sight of it.
 This model had 100% performance once it got close to the hero (evidenced by 539 true positives), and thus never lost it even in big crowds.

+The models performance could be improved by using more training data, particularly when the hero is far away.
+Other than that the model performs really well.

+I believe this model could be used to also idenify and track and another object (based on suggestions of using this model for tracking a dog or car) but training data specific too these objects would be required.

+![Hero Tracking][image5]

+Left is image, Middle is Ground Truth, Right is Model
+![Model Performance][image6]

+![Model Performance][image7]

+![Model Performance][image8]